 The following categories are eligible to apply for this program:

-- Advised by full-time regular faculty (i.e. Tenure / Tenure-track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
+- Undergraduates advised by full-time regular faculty (i.e. Tenure / Tenure-track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

 Applications will be reviewed on a rolling basis but must be received a minimum of 45 days before the planned travel.